-A typical Learning Management System should permit competency mapping and facilitate mapping of career development paths by measuring an individual’s competency level and then guiding the learner to the most appropriate course to fill any skill gap (Brennan et al., 2001; Klett 2010; Semmann et al. 2012).
+A typical learning management system should permit competency mapping and facilitate mapping of career development paths by measuring an individual’s competency level and then guiding the learner to the most appropriate course to fill any skill gap (Brennan et al., 2001; Klett 2010; Semmann, Amrou, and Böhmann, 2012).
 Hall (2001) argues that when used to their full potential, learning management systems enable mapping of knowledge and competencies to specific business objectives.
 CEM is now beginning to facilitate competence development to meet particular business objectives through KnowledgeLink in two distinct ways.
-The first of these is ‘from the top down’.
+The first of these is “from the top down.”
 Many departments within CEM have begun to use KnowledgeLink to automate the training needs analysis process and thus centralize training planning.
 Previously, this was primarily a manual process whereby training managers would survey employees within a department in relation to their skills and abilities.
-They would then collate the results on an Excel spreadsheet, subsequently they would draft training plans which attempted to address the main training needs of that department.
+They would then collate the results on an Excel spreadsheet and draft training plans that attempted to address the main training needs of that department.
 Through KnowledgeLink, competencies are assessed using role-based competency models, and thus trainers can identify all training needs for each job role type.
 Subsequently, they can develop training plans to meet those needs.

-From a management perspective, it is possible for a manager to get an overall picture of the competency levels within their department that will help them to identify competency deficiencies or indeed, competency overlaps.
-Furthermore, a manager will be able to see how competency levels within their department compares with similar departments elsewhere within CEM.
-The service support manager, EMEA pointed out that “although it started as just automation of training needs analysis, managers then saw that they can get a picture of training gaps and average competency levels world-wide…they can also see overlaps in competencies.”
+From a management perspective, it is possible for a manager to get an overall picture of the competency levels within their department that will help them to identify competency deficiencies or, indeed, competency overlaps.
+Furthermore, a manager will be able to see how competency levels within their department compare with those of similar departments elsewhere within CEM.
+The service support manager of EMEA pointed out that “although it started as just automation of training needs analysis, managers then saw that they can get a picture of training gaps and average competency levels worldwide….
+They can also see overlaps in competencies.”

-The second manner in which CEM is beginning to facilitate competence development to meet particular business objectives is ‘from the bottom up’.
+The second manner in which CEM is beginning to facilitate competence development to meet particular business objectives is “from the bottom up.”
 KnowledgeLink facilitates a competency assessment process which enables an employee to identify gaps or shortfalls in their competency levels with respect to the competency model associated with their own specific job role.
-As outlined earlier, learners may select development options which will help develop deficient competencies and subject to the passive approval of their manager, the learner can carry out the necessary learning activity to acquire the competence.
-These development plans may also specify pre-requisite training or knowledge, thus facilitating a certain amount of control over the order and structure of training.
+As outlined earlier, learners may select development options that will help develop deficient competencies, and subject to the passive approval of their manager, the learner can carry out the necessary learning activity to acquire the competence.
+These development plans may also specify prerequisite training or knowledge, thus facilitating a certain amount of control over the order and structure of training.

-The competency model for Product Software Engineers (PSEs) within Global Technical Support, EMEA, contains 165 competency assessment questions which examine competency levels within 29 competency categories (questions on each category are not grouped together and are dispersed throughout the questionnaire) and also contains a free text area for additional information.
+The competency model for product software engineers (PSEs) within Global Technical Support, EMEA, contains 165 competency assessment questions—which examine competency levels within 29 competency categories (questions on each category are not grouped together and are dispersed throughout the questionnaire)—and also contains a free text area for additional information.
 This model was created by the training manager within Global Technical Support, EMEA, in consultation with a number of individual PSEs.
 The model assesses both technical skills (65%) and soft skills (35%) and takes approximately 25 minutes to complete.
-Competency levels range from between ‘competence level 1’ and ‘competence level 5’.
+Competency levels range from between “competence level 1” and “competence level 5.”